AN INN IN TOKYO

 Personal Thoughts and Comments

-An Inn in Tokyo is Ozu's last and perhaps greatest silent film.
+An Inn in Tokyo is Ozu's last (surviving) and perhaps greatest silent film (his last silent film is the now lost College is a Nice Place / Daigaku yoi toko).
 The film is very reminiscent of the later Italian Neorealist films of the 1940s (notably Vittorio De Sica's masterpiece The Bicycle Thief) as well Ozu's 1933 film Passing Fancy) in it's simplistic yet powerful examination of the human condition amongst the struggles of the Depression (in this case pre-war Japan).
 Using a decaying Japanese environment as the visual surrounding, Ozu captures the very essence of human struggle, centering around a poor widowed father with two sons as well as a friend who is a widowed mother with a sick child.
 Faced with a moral conflict the man must make a decision that could effect his family.
 Equally beautiful and heartbreaking An Inn in Tokyo is a masterpiece.

 Film Images